"Then Jesus approached and said to the disciples,

 For parents with small children, but ones who are no longer infants, we are excited that you want to come back to the Church and have your child welcomed into God’s family!

 What does the baptismal prep class for parents involve?

 The class is scheduled on a Saturday morning every couple of months and takes place at 9 am at St. Francis Xavier Parish.
 This is a great opportunity to meet other parents in our parish community and to learn more about your faith.

 If you are married, both parents need to come to the baptismal prep class.
 It is often the case that one parent may not be Catholic; we still want them to be present at the class.

 When are baptisms for infants or children under seven scheduled?

-Usually baptisms take place on the second Sunday of the month at the 10:30 am Mass or on the fourth Sunday of the month at 11:30 am.
-If you are interested in another time, please contact the Parish Office.
+Usually baptisms take place immediately following the 10:30 am Mass (11:30 am).
+If you are interested in another time, please contact the Marc Laudonio, Director of Faith Formation.